 The Federal Motor Carrier Safety Administration is the body responsible for setting rules and regulations regarding drug and alcohol testing among commercial vehicle drivers.
 Whether its an 18-wheeler driver or semi-truck operator, or a company vehicle driven by an employee on the clock, there are strict drug and alcohol safety testing policies.
 It is zero-tolerance, meaning that commercial truck operators can never be under the influence of any illegal or prescription drugs or alcohol while operating a big rig or commercial vehicle.
 Unfortunately, too often innocent passenger vehicles are hit by drunk or high 18-wheeler drivers who can cause devastating truck accidents in Texas.
-If you or a loved one have been injured after a truck accident, contact a Corpus Christi truck accident attorney at The Patel Firm PLLC.
-Protect your rights-call now for an obligation free consultation with a qualified Corpus Christi accident attorney from The Patel Firm PLLC.
+If you or a loved one have been injured after a truck accident, contact a Austin truck accident attorney at The Patel Firm PLLC.
+Protect your rights-call now for an obligation free consultation with a qualified Austin accident attorney from The Patel Firm PLLC.

 Substances prohibited by the federal motor carrier safety administration include: